It is a condition where there is constriction of the bronchi and bronchioles.

 - The feeling of pressure and tightness in the chest can also be a symptom of bronchospasm.

-- There is an increase in respiratory ventilation that greatly increases the effects of bronchospasm.
+- There is an increase in respiratory ventilation that significantly increases the effects of bronchospasm.

-Serious symptoms of bronchospasm that require immediate medical attention
+Severe bronchospasm symptoms that require immediate medical attention

 - Persistent and relentless cough.

 - Bluish discoloration ( cyanosis ) of the fingernails or toenails.